-Lesson 1 - About the Diganosi s and Treatment LCSSOII Diadilosi 3 alia II Catillelle

-Patients learn about what OCD is and how it can be treated with cognitive behavioural therapy.
-Skills: Controlled breathing

-Resources: Handouts on boosting mood, emergency contacts, motivation, intrusive thoughts, sleep and information for others

-Lesson 2 - Learning to Manage Thoughts

-In this lesson, patients learn to identify and challenge the unhelpful thinking styles that maintain OCD.

-Skills: Thought monitoring and behavioural experiments

-Resources: Handouts on behavioural experiments, progressive muscle relaxation, problem solving, and thought challenging

-This lesson explains how avoidance maintains OCD and how graded exposure can be used to overcome obsessions and compulsions.
-Skills: Graded exposure, response prevention, and attention shifting

-Resources: Handouts on exposure stepladders and attention shifting

-Lesson 4 - Challenging Catastrophes

-Patients learn to tackle their fear of catastrophic or disturbing events using imaginal exposure and worry stories.

-Skills: Imaginal exposure and worry stories

-Resources: Handouts on assertiveness and healthy boundaries

-Lesson 5 - Getting Extra Help

-This lesson describes how to troubleshoot exposure and thought challenging, and how to get support from family and friends.
-Skills: Graded exposure, thought challenging, and eliciting social support

-Handouts: Handout on 'Supporting Someone with OCD' and a Success Log

-Patients review the skills covered in this course and develop their own relapse prevention plan.
+Lesson 1 - About the Diagnosis and Treat Lesson 1 - About the Diagnosis and Treatment Patients learn about what OCD is and how it can be treated with cognitive behavioural therapy.
+Skills: Controlled breathing Resources: Handouts on boosting mood, emergency contacts, motivation, intrusive thoughts, sleep and information for others Lesson 2 - Learning to Manage Thoughts In this lesson, patients learn to identify and challenge the unhelpful thinking styles that maintain OCD.
+Skills: Thought monitoring and behavioural experiments Resources: Handouts on behavioural experiments, progressive muscle relaxation, problem solving, and thought challenging Lesson 3 - Overcoming Avoidance This lesson explains how avoidance maintains OCD and how graded exposure can be used to overcome obsessions and compulsions.
+Skills: Graded exposure, response prevention, and attention shifting Resources: Handouts on exposure stepladders and attention shifting Lesson 4 - Challenging Catastrophes Patients learn to tackle their fear of catastrophic or disturbing events using imaginal exposure and worry stories.
+Skills: Imaginal exposure and worry stories Resources: Handouts on assertiveness and healthy boundaries Lesson 5 - Getting Extra Help This lesson describes how to trouble- shoot exposure and thought challenging, and how to get support from family and friends.
+Skills: Graded exposure, thought challenging, and eliciting social support Handouts: Handout on 'Supporting Someone with OCD' and a Success Log Lesson 6 - Preventing Relapse and Getting Even Better Patients review the skills covered in this Skills: Relapse prevention planning course and develop their own relapse prevention plan.
 Handouts: Handouts on assertive communication and structured problem solving